 This isn’t something that’s really possible to overcome, but it’s something that’s likely to be improved over time.
-In other platforms, there are parent / child relationships with categories, making things easier for admin users and allowing for hierarchical URL structures.
+In other platforms, there are parent / child relationships with categories, making things easier for admin users to make changes at a global parent level.

 If there are any points you think I’ve missed or anything you’d like to add, please feel free to add them in the comments below.